 A skylight is a gorgeous home addition that improves efficiency and visual appeal.
-But several homeowners are not sure about their service life.
+However several homeowners are not sure about their service life.

 While windows cannot substitute the grandeur, beauty, and light availability of a skylight, the latter is relatively difficult to maintain.
 The primary issue lies in accessibility since many houses have high ceilings, and as such, cleaning or repairing minor issues becomes a tedious chore.